top of page

 An immersive music heavy exhibition

-Back in December, during our festivity event, we had the pleasure of welcoming two incredible women—Zamar and LizMNK—who performed live jazz from the beautiful setting of Exceline Restaurant.
-It was more than just a performance; they gave a history lesson on Jazz wrapped in rhythm.
-As a music lover, I thought I knew stuff!—but they broke down Jazz and its traditions in a way that had me saying, "Guess the young can teach the old!"
+Back in December, during our end-of-year celebration, we had the pleasure of hosting two remarkable women—Zamar and LizMNK—who performed live jazz from the elegant setting of Exceline Restaurant.
+But this was more than a setlist.
+They served up a jazz history lesson, steeped in rhythm and reverence.

 Stop haunting me now